anderson-aristotle/mongodb/README.md

 Together we'll build a query to our people collections table.
 Let's see if we can find all people born after a date.
-How about the number of people under 5 feet tall, and doctors who perform surgery?
+How about the number of people under 5 feet tall?
+What about all the doctors who perform surgery?

 ### Lab: Read Ingredients

-Write a query to get all the ingredients of unit of `tbsp`.
+Write a query to get all the ingredients with a unit of `tbsp`.

 ---